Quickest Way to Lower Blood Pressure Without Medication

 You can thus select a breathing pace that suits you and gradually work your way down to slower paces as you get used to it.

-For each breathing pace you can also select from three types of background music or just the breathing prompts on their own (or with your own music).
+For each breathing pace you can also select from three types of background music or just the breathing prompts on their own.
+(This means you can play your own brackground music or have none at all).

 Click here for more info and/or to buy the Breathe Slow collection: Breathe Slow audio tracks

-Note that if you do decide to buy the tracks, you’ll also get a copy of our book, Lower Your Blood Pressure Naturally – The Complete 9 Step Guide.
+Note that if you do decide to buy the tracks, you also have the option of adding in a copy of our book, Lower Your Blood Pressure Naturally – The Complete 9 Step Guide.

 This is an easy-to-follow step-by-step guide to lowering your blood pressure through changes in your diet, your activities and through relaxation techniques.